Candy Desk: History

 George Murphy was elected as the senator from California in 1964, to take office the following year.
 Murphy, known as a song-and-dance man from musicals such as Broadway Melody of 1938, Broadway Melody of 1940 and For Me and My Gal, had a taste for sweets.
 A short time after joining the Senate, he began keeping candy in his desk.
 In 1968, he moved desks and ended up at the spot where the candy desk is now situated.
 Since more senators now passed his desk on a daily basis, he started offering the contents of his desk to his colleagues.
 Senators who were invited to partake in the sweets started calling Murphy's desk the "candy desk".
 Murphy was defeated in the 1970 Senate elections, but subsequent senators have carried on the tradition of supplying candy in their desk for the enjoyment of the Senate as a whole.

 Paul Fannin, Harrison Schmitt, Roger Jepsen, and Steve Symms all respectively continued the new candy desk tradition after Murphy's term was over.
 Fannin, Schmitt, and Jepsen supplied only hard candy, but Symms was the first to stock sweets supplied by "candy and chocolate associations."
 During the tenures of these senators, the candy desk was not fixed to one particular spot.
 Senate seating charts show Schmitt, during his time with the candy desk, sat one seat to the right of its traditional spot for the 95th Congress, and then across the aisle from the traditional spot for the 96th.

 The existence of the tradition was not publicly known until 1985, when Slade Gorton put out a press release stating "He was now the occupant of this desk and would carry on the rich traditions started by Murphy."
 He also named the past senators who had continued the tradition.

 In 1997, the candy desk was referenced by Kit Bond during a debate over the National Defense Authorization Act for fiscal year 1998.
 He compared the sizes of microchips to candy he had taken from the desk.

 Rick Santorum sat at the candy desk from 1997 to 2007.
 Being a senator from Pennsylvania, he filled the candy desk with Hershey candy and Just Born products (such as Mike and Ike and Hot Tamales).
 During this period, Hershey shipped roughly 100 pounds of chocolate and other candy four times a year for Santorum to fill the desk with.
 When Santorum failed to get re-elected in the 2006 U.S. Senate elections, Hershey stopped supplying the desk.
 "We were pleased to be a small part of sweetening up congressional proceedings" said Kirk Saville, a spokesman for Hershey.
+The desk returned to Pennsylvania control in 2015 under Sen. Pat Toomey, who also stocked it with Hershey products, as well as Pennsylvania-made Mars brands.